crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

 db_config:
   type: mysql
   db_path: /var/run/mysqld/mysqld.sock
+---
+db_config:
+  type: pgx
+  db_path: /var/run/postgresql/ #Folder that holds socket file.
+Socket MUST be the named `.s.PGSQL.5432`
 ```

-The path to the database file (only if the type of database is `sqlite`) or path to socket file (only if the type of database is `mysql`)
+The path to the database file (only if the type of database is `sqlite`) or path to socket file (only if the type of database is `mysql|pgx`)

 #### `user`